 Wanted: Patients with Juvenile Dermatomyositis, Adult Dermatomyositis, or Lupus

-The study requires history and physical, clinic disease assessment, questionnaires, blood work (lots of tubes drawn), and EKG, which can be completed in 1 day.
-For patients interested, we can also set up a blood vessel reactivity study, which requires a 2nd day for the visit.
+The study requires history and physical, clinical disease assessment, questionnaires, blood work where many tubes are drawn, and an EKG which can be completed on the first day.
+For interested patients, a blood vessel reactivity study can be scheduled, which requires a second day for the visit.

-We are also interested in enrolling healthy control subjects who have no exposure to COVID-19 infection or vaccine, and who are not related to patients with these autoimmune conditions.
+Also of interest is enrolling healthy control subjects with no exposure to COVID-19 infection or vaccine unrelated to patients with these autoimmune conditions.